The commissioning and delivery of health and social care services in Manchester are arranged into three key pillars which are mutually dependent:

 Manchester Health Who's Who

-For everyone who would like help with navigating the Manchester health and care system, there is a who's who attached below (updated July 2019).
+For everyone who would like help with navigating the Manchester health and care system, there is a who's who to help.
 Thanks to MHCC for sharing this with us.